Visualizing Sports Betting with Python; Evolution of a Bankroll Over Time With +EV Betting

 • Axis:

 • lack of aVF would initially appear limiting, however I being positive and III being (roughly) isoelectric suggests my QRS axis is normal and something like +30 degrees.
-So the added leads do give us more information!
+So the added leads do give us more information in yet another way.

 • R-wave progression: